603dotnz/stem-player-emulator/README.md

 # Stem Player Emulator

 This repository contains the source code of Kanye West's stem player.
 The original creator, krystalgamer, pulled down the extension.
-I will update this as time goes on.
+We will update this as time goes on.
 For now look at the current available forks of the original repo.

 ## Tutorial